-The Reserve Bank of India has released the calendar for Sovereign Gold Bond Scheme, 2020-2021.
-The Bonds will be available for subscription in 6 monthly tranches from April 2020 to September 2020.
+The Reserve Bank of India has released the calendar for the Sovereign Gold Bond Scheme, 2020-2021 for the last 6 months of FY2021.
+The Bonds will be available for subscription in 6 monthly tranches from October 2020 to March 2021.

 In April 2020 tranche, the subscription price was Rs 4,639 per gram.

 In May 2020 tranche, the subscription price was Rs 4,590 per gram.

 In June 2020 tranche, the subscription price was Rs 4,677 per gram.